williamzhou0812/touchscreen_server_stanley/README.md

         }

     * Open Terminal, navigate to project directory, and execute: `python manage.py makemigrations` and `python manage.py migrate`
+    * To create a new administrator user execute `python manage.py createsuperuser`

 ###How to run REST Server
 * Navigate to project directory via Terminal